NRCan/energuide_api/docs/using_the_api.md

 Lets say you want an even more specific set of data: the `eghRating` for all the `Single detached` dwellings in a specific `forwardSortationArea`.
 You can add an additional filter to the original query.
-Filters are always **AND**, never **OR**, which means you can query all the dwellings built in Ottawa in 1970, but you can't query all dwellings built in Ottawa or Toronto in 1970 (you would have to split this query in two):
+Filters are always **AND**, never **OR**, which means you can query all the dwellings built in Ottawa in 1970, but you can't query all dwellings built in Ottawa or Toronto in 1970 (you would have to split this query in two).

 **Important note:**  All filters work by looking for at least one matching value and then returning a matching dwelling with all of its data.
 This means that even if you're applying a filter specific to evaluations, you will still receive dwellings that contain that evaluation, along with all the other evaluations belonging to that dwelling.
-This behavior should be kept in mind when using the api.
+This behavior should be kept in mind when using the API.

 ```
 query {